TrueFiEng/Waffle/docs/source/compilation.rst

   brew install solidity

-To install other versions, it seems that currently it easiest to build from source:
+To install other versions, it seems that currently, you need to build it from source:

 #.
-Download sources from `release list on github <https://github.com/ethereum/solidity/releases>`_
+Download sources from `release list on GitHub <https://github.com/ethereum/solidity/releases>`_
 #.
 Follow installation instructions in the `documentation <https://solidity.readthedocs.io/en/develop/installing-solidity.html#building-from-source>`_

 Ubuntu